chethiya/synced-append/README.md

   country: './data/country.csv'
   city: './data/city.csv'

- # First parameters is the file used to store states so that commits can be
+ # - First parameters is the file used to store states so that commits can be
  # rolledback.
- # Second parameter is the set of files that need to be in sync
+ # - Second parameter is the set of files that need to be in sync
+ # - At the time of object creatation any previous uncomiited work will be
+ # rolled back.
  sync = new SyncedAppend './data/rollback.log', files

- sync.start() # starts the sync by rolling back uncommited changes
+ # starts the sync for appends.
+This creates the rollback log
+ sync.start()

  countryWriter = sync.getFile 'country'
  cityWriter = sync.getFile 'city'